 There are a few different ways to approach subnetting, and it can get confusing because of the complexity of some subnets and the flexibility they offer.
-For this reason I created this little paragraph to let you know how we
+For this reason I created this little paragraph to let you know how we are going to approach and learn subnetting.

 We are going to analyze the common subnet masks for each class, giving detailed examples for most of them and allowing you to "see" how everything is calculated and understand the different effects a subnet mask can have as you change it.
 Once you have mastered this, you can then go on and create your custom subnet masks using any type of class.